Higher Health 24 hour tollfree mental health hotline

 How to keep safe

 There is currently no vaccine available to protect one against the Coronavirus infection.
-Transmission can bereduced when adhering to the below precautions:
+Read these precautions to help you feel safe.

 Information for identifying and assessing possible Coronavirus contacts